Not everyone is good at expressing themselves verbally.

 Often in this process, suppressed unconscious thoughts and patterns, forgotten memories, or answers to existential concerns that have no rational solutions would emerge.

 Effective therapies require more than an intellectual analysis but rather an experience of how to practically apply new understandings in life.
-The hands-on experience could evoke a sense of “playfulness” in adults, helping one to “let go” of fear of failure and rejection.
+The experience of talking through metaphors and visuals could evoke a sense of “playfulness” in adults, helping one to “let go” of fear of failure and rejection.

 Numerous researches have shown its effectiveness in helping someone tap into their inner resources, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight.”
 (American Association of Art Therapy)

-A quick answer is yes and no. The use of artwork as diagnostic tool is a complex and controversial subject.
-Usually, the meaning of your artwork will be the result our collaborative conversation, rather than a one-way interpretation from me.
+The use of imagery as diagnostic tool is a complex and controversial subject.
+Usually, the meaning of your visual journal, photographs or artwork will be the result our collaborative conversation, rather than a one-way interpretation from me.

 “ The art therapist is not primarily concerned with making … diagnostic assessment… The overall aim of its practitioners is to enable a client to effect change ad growth on a personal level through use of art materials…”- BAAT

-When the artwork is created, the permanence of it offers a unique area of involvement; you can continuously look at it, be intrigued by it, and eventually be challenged to explore their meanings.
+Moreover, art allows for continued exploration, reflection and comparison over a period of time, where words can be easily forgotten and denied.
+When something is created, the permanence of it offers a unique area of involvement.
+You can continuously look at the image, be intrigued by it, and eventually be challenged to explore their meanings.